wavefrontHQ/wavefront-jersey-sdk-java/docs/metrics.md

-## Out of the box metrics and histograms for your Jersey based application.
+# Metrics, Histograms and Trace Spans provided by this SDK

-Let's say your have a RESTful HTTP GET API that returns all the fulfilled orders.
-Let's assume this API is defined in inventory service for your Ordering application.
+Let's consider a RESTful HTTP GET API that returns all the fulfilled orders with the API handler below:
-Below is the API handler for the HTTP GET method.

 ```java
     @ApiOperation(value = "Get all the fulfilled orders")
     @GET